HazyResearch/dd-genomics/dicts/README.md

   columns: 1st column is first term ID, 2nd column is text "is a", 3rd column is second term ID.
 From the HPO.

-* `genes_to_hpo_terms.tsv`: a table mapping gene-symbols to HPO terms.
-3
-  columns: 1st column is gene-symbol, 2nd column is HPO term id, 3rd column is description/name of the term.
-From the HPO.

-* `genes_to_hpo_terms_with_synonyms.tsv`: an expanded table mapping gene-symbols and their synonyms to to HPO terms.
-3 columns: 1st column is gene-symbol or synonym, 2nd column is HPO term id, 3rd column is description/name of the term.
+* `hugo_synonyms.tsv`: a gene-symbol synonyms table.
+Variable number of columns:
+  1st column is the approved name, the other columns contain synonyms.
+Created using the get_hugo_synonyms.sh script (see below).

 * `humanGeneSymbol.humanEnsembl.biomart73.map`: XXX What is this?

-* `english_words.tsv`: words in the English language

 ## Utilities